a-moscatelli/pyspark/README.md

 <h3>
   use case 1:<br>
-  financial risk mgmt
+  financial risk mgmt<br>
-  show the change in PV for each trading desk across software versions (or dates) v1/v2
+  show the change in PV for each trading desk across software versions v1/v2<br>
+  (or dates d1/d2)
 </h3>

 files: